Kong/atc-router/README.md

 If the context did not contain a valid match result, `nil` is returned.

-Otherwise, the string UUID, value matching field `matched_field` and regex captures from the matched route are returned.
+Otherwise, the string UUID, value matching field `matched_field`, regex captures and the count of regex captures from the matched route are returned.

 [Back to TOC](#table-of-contents)